Don't miss our Oct 5 mtg. with speaker on the Explosion at City Point - with relics!

 We were excited to resume our meetings again in March and we look forward to getting back to a more normal social calendar as we move forward and more people are vaccinated.
 Our members continued to hunt and have found a variety of artifacts.

-The club hunted all over Central Virginia during the months of March and April and they found a variety of items including the typical buttons, bullets and coins.
+The club hunted all over Central Virginia during 2021 and they found a variety of items including the typical buttons, bullets and coins.

 Although our club hasn't been able to meet for many months, our members have continued to find great opportunities to relic hunt.
 We have recovered some AMAZING things during the winter months.
 These include the typical variety of buttons, bullets, arrowheads and coins; but additionally, we have discovered some of the rarest things our club members have ever found.